Why we require the CC BY licence for preprints and research articles

 The CC BY licence explicitly forbids the use of content as a form of endorsement for product advertising.

-You must attribute the work in the manner specified by the author or licensor but not in any way that suggests that they endorse you or your use of the work.
+You must attribute the work in the manner specified by the licence but not in any way that suggests that they endorse you or your use of the work.

-See the attribution note in the 'human readable summary', and in more detail in clause 4b of the legal code.
+See the 'Attribution' in the 'human-readable summary' of the licence and in more detail in Section 3a of the legal code.

 We believe that the CC BY licence helps to mitigate the 'competing interest problem' of publishing pharmaceutical-sponsored research.